oliviergimenez/capture-recapture-review/README.md

 - When it comes to determine the effect of time-varying covariates (e.g. climatic conditions), we need to remember that we have relatively short time-series and that it might be difficult to detect anything (see review by Morten Frederiksen).

-- In relation the previous item, we will never say it often enough: long-term monitoring are so so important (see TREE paper by Sheldon and Clutton-Brock and recent ARES paper)
+- In relation the previous item, we will never say it often enough: long-term monitoring are so so important (see TREE paper by Sheldon and Clutton-Brock and recent ARES paper by Reinke, Miller and Janzen)

 - Methods are getting more and more complex (true?), and this should reflect in the training we give to our students: how to teach spatial statistics, point process, HMM, Bayesian thinking, mixed models on top of everything else?